puzzle/jenkins-techlab/labs/05_string_interpolation_quoting_escaping.md

 Use the following example pipeline to play with the string definitions you learned so far

 **Note** since we use the declarative pipeline syntax to execute groovy code we use the ``script{...}`` section

+?What does the script section to?
+Is it a step?
+Where does it run/when is it evaluated?

 Create a new branch named lab-5.1 from branch lab-2.1 and change the contents of the Jenkinsfile to: